Ida Maria: Soundtracks

 The song "Oh My God" was one of the first songs announced to be used in Rock Band 3.

 Maria's song "Keep Me Warm" was used in the season 4 finale of the ABC drama Grey's Anatomy and during some Nivea commercials during fall 2009.
 It has also been used in the UK drama show Skins, in series 4, episode 1.

 Maria's song "Oh My God" was in the trailer for It's Kind of a Funny Story and The Virginity Hit.

 Maria was one of the co-headliners of the 2009 Perez Hilton Presents tour.
 On 17 September 2009, after a Boston show, she pulled out of the tour, citing exhaustion.

 Her song "Bad Karma" from Katla was used in the 2011 film Scream 4 and episodes of Gossip Girl, Teen Wolf, Royal Pains and Being Human together with the song "Quite Nice People", both from the album Katla.

 Ida Maria's song "Oh My God" was used in a Finnish film, Sisko tahtoisin jäädä (Sister, I wanted to stay), released in 2010.

 Ida Maria's song "Oh My God" was also used in American Netflix show, Big Mouth Season 2 Episode 2, released in 2018.

 The song "Cold Blooded" has been featured on the soundtracks for the Melissa McCarthy comedy Spy and the musical drama Jem and the Holograms.

 The song "I eat boys like you for breakfast" was used in the first episode of Season 10 of Jenter (Girls), a Norwegian TV and web series directed at children and teenagers on NRK Super.

 The song “Devil” is featured on the trailer for Vampyr.

+The song "Dirty Money" is featured in the second episode of season two of the show Peacemaker starring John Cena.